-Registration is now open for 2017 Overnight Website Challenge events!
+Registration is now closed for 2017 Overnight Website Challenge events.

 FAQs for Web Challenge Preparation